sailfishos-mirror/bind9/doc/notes/notes-9.21.19.rst

   addresses are looked up. :gl:`#5695` :gl:`#5745`

 - Fix dnstap logging of forwarded queries. :gl:`#5724`

-- Fix a use-after-free error in ``dns_client_resolve()`` triggered by a DNAME response.

-  This issue only affected the :iscman:`delv` tool and it has now been fixed.

-  ISC would like to thank Vitaly Simonovich for bringing this vulnerability to our attention. :gl:`#5728`

-- Fix a NULL pointer dereference in qp-trie cache code.

-  When ``RRSIG(rdtype)`` was independently cached before the RDATA for the ``rdtype`` itself, :iscman:`named` would crash on the subsequent query for the RDATA itself.
-This has been fixed.

-  ISC would like to thank Vitaly Simonovich for bringing this vulnerability to our attention. :gl:`#5738`

 - A stale answer could have been served in case of multiple upstream failures when following CNAME chains.
 This has been fixed. :gl:`#5751`